dvnf10cpp/Litecartes/README.md

 7. If you are scared to use the script, you can go to each directory and follow the README.md manual

 8. After running the bash script, configure the rest in ```litecartes-be``` and ```litecartes-frontend``` directory

+## API Documentation
+To read more info about server side API Documentation, you can go through the following [documentation](./litecartes-be/docs/DOCUMENTATION.md)